Yuwen Zhang: Technical contributions

-Yuwen Zhang's research area is in the field of heat and mass transfer with applications in nanomanufacturing, thermal management, and energy storage and conversion.
-He has published over 300 journal papers and more than 180 conference publications at national and international conferences.
+Zhang's research interests include heat transfer and energy systems, computational thermal-fluid sciences, laser-material interactions, biomedical heat transfer, and AI for thermal-fluid sciences.
+His work addresses heat and mass transfer with applications in nanomanufacturing, thermal management, and energy storage and conversion.
+He has published over 500 technical publications, including more than 300 journal papers, as well as several books and edited volumes on multiphase heat transfer, heat pipes, nanofluids, and femtosecond lasers.

-He has developed pioneer models for a latent heat thermal energy storage system, as well as multiscale, multiphysics models on additive manufacturing (AM), including selective laser sintering (SLS) and laser chemical vapor deposition/infiltration (LCVD/LCVI).
-He is the first to develop fundamental models of fluid flow and heat transfer in the oscillating heat pipes, which is a heat transfer device that can be used in thermal management of electronic devices and energy systems.
+He has developed models for a latent heat thermal energy storage system, as well as multiscale, multiphysics models for additive manufacturing (AM), including selective laser sintering (SLS) and laser chemical vapor deposition/infiltration (LCVD/LCVI).
+He has developed models of fluid flow and heat transfer in oscillating heat pipes, a heat transfer device that can be used in the thermal management of electronic devices and energy systems.
 He carried out theoretical studies on femtosecond laser interaction with metal and biological materials from molecular scales to system levels, and solved inverse heat transfer problems for the determination of the heating condition and/or temperature-dependent macro and micro thermophysical properties under uncertainty.
 He also investigated the mechanism of heat transfer enhancement in nanofluids, which are stable colloidal suspensions of solid nanomaterials with sizes typically on the order of 1-100 nm in the base fluid, via molecular dynamics (MD) simulations.

-Thermal management and temperature uniformity improvement of Li-ion batteries using external and internal cooling methods were also systematically studied by utilizing pin fin heat-sinks and metal/non-metal foams, as well as using electrolyte flow inside the embedded microchannels in the porous electrodes as a novel internal cooling technique.
-Moreover, he has pioneered application of AI and machine learning for efficient and accurate solution of multiphase heat and mass transfer and inverse heat conduction problems.
+Thermal management and temperature uniformity improvement of Li-ion batteries using external and internal cooling methods were also systematically studied by utilizing pin-fin heat sinks and metal/non-metal foams, as well as electrolyte flow inside the embedded microchannels in the porous electrodes as a novel internal cooling technique.
+Moreover, he has applied AI and machine learning to the solution of multiphase heat and mass transfer and inverse heat conduction problems.
+More recently, he has developed a quantum lattice Boltzmann method for modeling heat conduction with an internal heat source and applied a Fourier neural operator, a deep-learning technique, to predict the melting of gallium in nickel porous media.
+He has also developed a Lagrangian–Eulerian model to simulate falling calcium oxide particles undergoing surface hydration, coupling physical, chemical, and thermal processes.